lebrony/lebrony/README.md

 Backend and Mobile Developer
 ----------------------------

 I've been learning and building things from 2018.
 I've done back-end works and UI.
-In 2020 i found myself into with mobile development.
+In 2020 i found myself into mobile development.

 *   🌍  I'm based in Arusha, Tanzania
 *   🖥️  See my portfolio at [interestingideaz](https://www.interestingideaz.com)